Cost Management policy compliance processes

 - Pace of adoption: Any deviation at a subscription level exceeding 20% will trigger a review with billing unit leader.
 Record resolutions and changes in forecast.

-Using the Cloud Management template, document the processes and triggers that align to the current cloud adoption plan.
+Use the Cost Management discipline template to document the processes and triggers that align to the current cloud adoption plan.

-For guidance on executing cloud management policies in alignment with adoption plans, see the article on Cost Management discipline improvement.
+For guidance on executing Cost Management policies in alignment with adoption plans, see Cost Management discipline improvement.